 - Work experience (paid or volunteer) at government agencies, electoral campaigns, international institutions, civil society organizations, advocacy NGO’s, or community-based organizations.

-Student leadership grants for PLEN may be awarded up to $750.
+Student leadership grants for PLEN may be awarded up to 80% of anticipated expenses.
 Students will be expected to secure additional funds and/or make individual financial contributions towards their budgeted expenses for PLEN.

 Application for Funding

 Students may submit an Application for Funding to attend PLEN seminars by the deadlines noted below.